m-muecke/m-muecke/README.md

-- Currently, mainly working with R, Python, TypeScript.
-- Mainly interested in statistics, machine learning, and finance topics.
+Mainly interested in statistics, machine learning, and finance.

 📚 R Packages on CRAN: